How can I tell if my website is being attacked?

 If you're an Acquia customer, and you expect a high traffic event, you can create an Acquia Support ticket.
 Include as much information as possible about the website, date and time for the event, and expected amount of traffic.

-If you're experiencing an unexpected high-traffic event, the cause could be a DDoS (distributed denial of service) attack or a scan by a bot or crawler.
+If you're experiencing an unexpected high-traffic event, the cause could be a DoS or DDoS attack or a scan by a bot or crawler.
 These will generally look like repeated requests against one or more ports or URLs on your server, by one or a group of IP addresses.

 How to find a scan